The Bankrate promise

 These are the longstanding players in the equipment financing game.
-Because they’re well-established, they can generally offer large loan amounts.
+Because they’re well-established, they can generally offer low-interest business loans.

 They also have well-established underwriting processes, which means they closely vet you and your business before offering you a loan.
 If you’re trying to get approved for a bad credit business loan, you might have difficulty with banks and credit unions.
 And if you’re trying to get money fast, you’ll likely want to look elsewhere.

 Because the underwriting is rigorous, credit unions and banks feel confident before issuing loan proceeds.
 With that frontend risk mitigation, they can offer lower rates than online lenders.

 You have many options here, but some leading traditional equipment financing companies include:

 Online lenders leverage technology for faster underwriting and loan proceeds issuing.
 They’re also generally less stringent than banks and credit unions, so they might be a good option to explore if you’re looking for bad credit business loans.

 Less thorough underwriting does increase their risk, so online lenders generally charge more in interest and fees than traditional lenders.

 On the upside, online lenders’ tech-powered processes mean they can move fast.
 Applying for an equipment loan with one usually takes a matter of days, and once approved, the money can hit your account in a day or less.

 Some of the leading online equipment financing companies operating today include: